Written by Tamara (she/her), student

 Not pursuing a post-grad program can also give you the opportunity to gain other life and professional experiences.
 There could be a job you’ve always wanted to try or maybe you want to gain some experience in that field before taking on more education in that area.
 Maybe you're able to self-learn outside of the classroom, and your career has professional development opportunities for you to learn and practice new skills.

 Perhaps you want to take your passions and hobbies and turn them into a full-time gig.
 Maybe school just isn’t one of your top priorities at this time.
-This doesn’t mean that you may not change your mind later on, but it means that you have chosen to pursue other endeavours.
+This doesn’t mean that you can't change your mind later on, but it means that you have chosen to pursue other endeavours at this stage in your life.

 Ultimately, I decided it wasn't the right time for me.
 I'm at a period in my life where I haven't determined my career path, and it doesn't make it easier knowing the options are endless!
 All I know is that I want to help people, and I think until I've determined HOW I want to do that, grad school will have to wait.
 Until then, I'm in the workforce, gaining experience that will help guide my path for the future.